|

 Immigration, Refugees and Citizenship Canada (IRCC) had issued the first round of Express Entry invitations in more than a month.
 IRCC issued 3200 invitations to apply (ITAs) In an all-program Express Entry draw to candidates on September 19, 2023.
 The cut-off score for the Comprehensive Ranking System (CRS) was 531.

+It is critical to understand how to choose work that complements your professional aspirations.
+This involves defining your interests, networking with persons and organisations, and identifying employers with whom you want to work.
+You can always contact our team who will help you searching high paid jobs in Canada & program that suits your need.
 Immigration, Refugees and Citizenship Canada (IRCC) invited 7000 Express Entry candidates with a minimum Comprehensive Ranking System (CRS) score of 490 to become permanent residents.
 Since January 18, this is the first all-program draw.
 Candidates from all three Express Entry programs are considered in an all-program draw: the Federal Skilled Worker Program (FSWP), the Federal Skilled Trades Program (FSTP), and the Canadian Experience Class (CEC).
 The number of ITAs in this draw exceeds the previous record of 5,500 candidates invited in the January 18 all-program draw.
 This draw deviates from a trend of program-specific draws that have occurred during the last two months.
 Prior to 2023, all Express Entry draws were all-program draws that welcomed over 1,000 candidates each time and expanded as the minimum CRS score lowered.
 The amount of assistance for immigrants in Canada is unparalleled in the world.
 Canada's population will reach 100 million by 2100.
 They claim that immigration is a major element in reaching this milestone, and the new analysis claims that Canada has an edge over other countries owing to Canadians' overwhelming support for immigration.

 From the late 1990s, support for immigration in Canada has increased consistently, with no notable decreases owing to the global crisis in 2008 or the commencement of the COVID-19 pandemic in early 2020.
 According to the research, support has risen along with "development in Canadians' multicultural identity," with 64% of Canadians saying that diversity is a sign of Canada's identity.
 This is a significant increase over data collected 25 years ago when only around 40% Canadian agreed.
 Since approximately a quarter of Canada's overall population is made up of immigrants is one of the key reasons for support.
 According to the 2021 census, 1.3 million new permanent residents arrived in Canada between 2016 and 2021, and Statistics Canada predicts that the country's immigrant population will continue to grow, reaching 34% by 2041.
 Statistics Canada's job vacancy report for the quarter of reflects a year-long trend.
 Employers in Canada continue to experience labour shortages, with nearly a million (959,600) job openings.
 A position is considered vacant if and only if the following conditions are met: There is a particular position available; employment might begin within the next 30 days; and the employer is actively seeking people from outside the business to fill the role.
 Though the number of available positions is down 3.3% from the all-time high of 993,200 at the start of the last year, the demand for labour remains robust.
 In Canada, there were 1.1 people for every job opening.
 As organizations seek to attract more workers, average wages rise.
 In response to a competitive labor market and greater difficulties in hiring, several organizations have sought to boost the offered pay of open positions.
 In comparison to the same quarter last year, the average hourly salary offered grew by 7.5% to $24.20 per hour.